 Barnett has more than 40 years of leadership experience with not-for-profit health care organizations across the country.
 In January 2012, he became responsible for operations of all Health Ministries within Ascension Health.
-Before this appointment, he served as president and CEO of the Seton Healthcare Family since 1993, and currently serves as chairman of the Seton board.
+Before this appointment, he served as president and CEO of the Ascension Seton since 1993, and currently serves as chairman of the Ascension Seton board.

 His previous experience includes Texas/Missouri ministry market leader with Ascension Health, the nation’s largest nonprofit health care system, positions as vice president and chief operating officer of Inova Fairfax Hospital in Falls Church, VA; senior vice president at St. Joseph’s Healthcare in Mt.
 Clemens, MI; and executive vice president at St. Joseph Medical Center in Joliet, IL.
 He holds a master’s degree in health care administration from Xavier University in Cincinnati and bachelor’s and master’s degrees from the University of Cincinnati.